Beast (2022 Indian film): Cast

-Additionally, director Nelson, music composer Anirudh, cinematographer Manoj Paramahamsa, choreographer Jani, and Bjorn Surrao appear in cameo appearances as themselves in the song "Jolly O Gymkhana".
+Additionally, director Nelson Dilipkumar, music composer Anirudh, cinematographer Manoj Paramahamsa, choreographer Jani, and Bjorn Surrao appear in cameo appearances as themselves in the song "Jolly O Gymkhana".

 Production

 Development

-In January 2020, during the production of Master (2021), Vijay reportedly signed for his next project backed by Kalanithi Maran's Sun Pictures, collaborating with them after Vettaikaran (2009), Sura (2010) and Sarkar (2018).
-While Magizh Thirumeni, S. Shankar, Sudha Kongara, Pandiraj, R. Ajay Gnanamuthu and Vetrimaaran were initially reported to direct the film, in March 2020, a source claimed that AR Murugadoss had planned to direct Vijay in the tentatively titled Thalapathy 65 (Vijay's 65th film as lead actor).
-The project was reported to enter production by late April 2020, which did not happen.
-S. Thaman was finalised to compose the music in May 2020, in what would have been his first collaboration with Vijay.
-In August 2020, Tamannaah was approached to be the lead actress, collaborating with Vijay after ten years since Sura.
-The script was reported to have Vijay in dual roles.
+In November 2019, it was revealed that Vijay had signed his 65th film following Master (2021), which he was currently filming.
+The following January, Kalanithi Maran's Sun Pictures was reported to fund the project, collaborating with the actor after Vettaikaaran (2009), Sura (2010) and Sarkar (2018).
+Multiple directors, including Magizh Thirumeni, S. Shankar, Sudha Kongara, Pandiraj, R. Ajay Gnanamuthu and Vetrimaaran were reported to direct it.
+However, that March, it was reported that AR Murugadoss would direct the project, tentatively titled Thalapathy 65.
+Production was reportedly set to begin the following month; however, it did not happen.
+Thaman S was brought on board to score the music, in his maiden collaboration with Vijay, whilst Tamannaah Bhatia was approached as the female lead in her second collaboration with the actor after Sura.

 Murugadoss narrated the final script to Vijay in early August 2020.
 Following his approval, the team reported in mid-August 2020 that Thalapathy 65 will enter production soon, with an official announcement on the occasion of Ganesh Chaturthi (22 August 2020), which did not happen.
 In an interview, Murugadoss stated that the script was not a sequel to any of his previous films, but an original one.
-The team further brought the stunt choreographer duo Anbariv on board, which marked their first collaboration with Vijay, and screenwriter R. Selvaraj also joined the project in August 2020.
-Manoj Paramahamsa was announced as the cinematographer in September 2020.
+The team further brought the stunt choreographer duo Anbariv on board, which marked their first collaboration with Vijay, and cinematographer Manoj Paramahamsa, who confirmed his presence in February 2021.

 Vijay was initially said to receive ₹100 crore as a remuneration for the project, but due to the financial constraints owing to the COVID-19 pandemic, he decided to waive off 30% from his salary, thus getting ₹70 crore as remuneration.
 Maran insisted Murugadoss to reduce his salary post the failure of his previous directorial, Darbar (2020).
 But as Murugadoss refused his demands, Sun Pictures ousted him from the project in October 2020.
-The producers later planned to bring either S. J. Suryah, Nelson or Magizh Thirumeni on board to direct the project, with Nelson being insisted by composer Anirudh, who worked with Vijay in Master, to direct the film.
+The producers later planned to bring either S. J. Suryah, Nelson Dilipkumar, or Magizh Thirumeni on board to direct the project, with Nelson being insisted by composer Anirudh, who worked with Vijay in Master, to direct the film.